Pereira-lab/QmihR/README.md

 I. Dependencies

-MicRNAh make use of several software packages that require some packages to be installed.
+QmihR make use of several software packages that require some packages to be installed.
 Please during installation of the software in the Software folder, pay attention to potential errors.
 In the BlastDB, the perl script to update the blast library required perldoc to be installed.
 In Ubuntu this can be achieved by executing the following command: